What are electricity rebates?

 - If the account holder doesn’t hold any of the above cards, they must prove that they cannot afford to pay the bill while also proving that they are impacted by the following: An unexpectedly high cost for essential items, someone at their property who has experienced domestic violence, a recent drop in income or rent/mortgage costs are over 30% of their income.

-Source: Utility Relief Grant Scheme, Victorian Government.
-Accurate as of August 2025.
+Source: Utility Relief Grant Scheme, Department of Families, Fairness and Housing.
+Accurate as of January 2026.

 South Australian energy rebates and concessions